Shadow-Soft/owf-cartridge/README.md

 #Ozone Widget Framework Cartridge on OpenShift

-This git repository contains the source for the owf-widget-cartridge RPM package.
+This git repository contains the source for the owf-cartridge RPM package.

 **Dependencies:**
 * JBoss EWS Cartridge (openshift-origin-cartridge-jbossews)